stephtelolahy/WildWestOnline/README.md

 ### Modular Architecture

 The project consists of Swift Package products with the following structure.
-- All features are implemented in self-contained module `Core`
+- All features are implemented in self-contained Domain module `Core`
 - `UI` and `Data` layers depend on `Core`

 ```mermaid